 Aug, 18, 2022– The Ocean Beach Historical Society invited members and friends to a PICNIC Event at Collier Park West(At Greene St. & Soto St.) to learn about “Door of Hope” and Collier Park(s), OB Community Garden, and Point Loma Native Garden.

-Some older Point Loma and Ocean Beach residents may remember the odd buildings which once sat in the middle of Collier Park west.
+Some older P.L. and O.B. residents may remember the odd buildings which once sat in the middle of Collier Park west.
 The buildings, which were part of the Salvation Army’s Door of Hope, included a dormitory style home for pregnant unwed mothers, a nursing facility, and the Collier Park Hospital.
 Collier Park west is still there, but it has been divided into a small park for picnics, a community garden, and a native plant oasis.
-A condo development has replaced the Door of Hope buildings.
+Apartments have replaced the Door of Hope buildings.

 The Ocean Beach Historical Society presented: “Romantic Old Roseville” by Kitty McDaniel, Thurs.
 May 19, 2022.
 Once a separate town known as Roseville-on-the-Bay, Roseville is the oldest settled part of the peninsula.
 Many locals joined OBHS and our fabulous featured speaker Kitty McDaniel, exploring the origins and early days of the Roseville community.
 Kitty added personal stories about her cottage and research about the “Chicken Ranch”.